 [Section 46B inserted by No. 73 of 2006 s.
 36.]

-47. Liquor store licences
+47. Liquor store licence, effect of

 (1) Subject to this Act, during permitted hours the licensee of a liquor store licence is authorised to keep open the licensed premises and to sell packaged liquor on and from the premises to any person.